UoB-COMSM0166/2025-group-9/README.md

 We designed to be accessible to a broad range of players, including those with diverse abilities:

-- **Color Accessibility**: Important visual information is conveyed through icons and shapes, not color alone.
+- **Colour Accessibility**: Important visual information is conveyed through icons and shapes, not color alone.
 - **Clear UI and Fonts**: The interface is clean, using **readable fonts** and minimizing distractions.
 - **Input Simplicity**: The game can be played fully with a keyboard, without requiring special equipment or high end devices.
 - **Cognitive Accessibility**: Puzzles are structured to be challenging yet fair.
 The time limit introduces light tension without overwhelming the player, encouraging thoughtful coordination between the two characters.